 You can’t tell if someone has HIV.

 if you are sexually active you should test as often as every three months.
-This is because most tests are most accurate three months after exposure to HIV.
+This is because tests are most accurate three months after exposure to HIV.

 If you are not sexually active or in a monogamous relationship, we advise testing once a year.